Polish–Czechoslovak confederation: Negotiations

 Some early proposals focused on economic co-operation, unified foreign policy, a customs union and a common currency but separate government offices.
 A Polish proposal from 1941 called for the co-ordination of foreign and economic policies, including total economic unification.
 Beneš tried to frame the potential federation as no more than a tool for mutual defense against Germany and argued that the Soviet Union was not a threat but a potential ally.
 The Czechoslovak position was so pro-Soviet that the Beneš government passed secret documents from the Czech-Polish negotiations to the Soviets and assured them that they were acting in the best interests of Czechoslovakia-Soviet Union relations.

 The Soviets saw the Polish-led federation of Central and Eastern European states as a threat to their planned sphere of influence.
 They put further pressure on the Czechoslovak government, with promises of alliance and territorial guarantees.
 By late 1942 and early 1943, as the Soviet Union's position was boosted by its military victories, Czechoslovak-Soviet cooperation became much stronger; on 12 November 1942, the Czechoslovak side suspended talks with the Poles until permission from the Soviet Union had been obtained, and on 10 February 1943, the Czechoslovak diplomat Hubert Ripka informed the Polish government that no agreement that could be seen as antagonistic towards the Soviet Union would be supported by the Czechoslovak government.
-That was a major blow to the Polish-Czechoslovakian negotiations.
+That was a major blow to the Polish-Czechoslovak negotiations.